 - Moyers TB, Martin T, Houck JM, Christopher PJ, Tonigan JS.
 From in-session behaviors to drinking outcomes: a causal chain for motivational interviewing.
 J Consult Clin Psychol 2009;77:1113-24.

-Keywords: Alcohols, Avena sativa, Behavioral Medicine, Blood Glucose, Cardiovascular Diseases, Cholesterol, LDL, Cognition, Control Groups, Coronary Disease, Dairy Products, Diet, Atherogenic, Diet, Mediterranean, Dietary Fats, Emigrants and Immigrants, Emotions, Empathy, Fasting, Fats, Unsaturated, Fatty Acids, Monounsaturated, Fatty Acids, Omega-3, Food, Glycemic Index, Goals, Heart Diseases, Hordeum, Hypertension, Life Style, Lipoproteins, LDL, Motivation, Motivational Interviewing, Myocardial Infarction, Nutrition Surveys, Nutritionists, Overweight, Patient Care, Portion Size, Primary Prevention, Prospective Studies, Randomized Controlled Trials as Topic, Referral and Consultation, Restaurants, Risk Factors, Secondary Prevention, Social Class, Sodium, Sodium, Dietary, Solanum tuberosum, Sweetening Agents, Triglycerides, Tuna, Diet, Vegetarian, Vegetables, Weight Loss
+Keywords: Alcohols, Avena, Behavioral Medicine, Blood Glucose, Cardiovascular Diseases, Cholesterol, LDL, Cognition, Control Groups, Coronary Disease, Dairy Products, Diet, Atherogenic, Diet, Mediterranean, Dietary Fats, Emigrants and Immigrants, Emotions, Empathy, Fasting, Fats, Unsaturated, Fatty Acids, Monounsaturated, Fatty Acids, Omega-3, Food, Glycemic Index, Goals, Heart Diseases, Hordeum, Hypertension, Life Style, Lipoproteins, LDL, Motivation, Motivational Interviewing, Myocardial Infarction, Nutrition Surveys, Nutritionists, Overweight, Patient Care, Portion Size, Primary Prevention, Prospective Studies, Randomized Controlled Trials as Topic, Referral and Consultation, Restaurants, Risk Factors, Secondary Prevention, Social Class, Sodium, Sodium, Dietary, Solanum tuberosum, Sweetening Agents, Triglycerides, Tuna, Diet, Vegetarian, Vegetables, Weight Loss

 < Back to Listings